Nurse Salary in Germany: What to Expect in 2024-25?

 Educational Requirements

-• Secondary Education: You must complete your secondary education with good grades, particularly in subjects like biology, chemistry, and mathematics.
+• Secondary Education: You must complete your secondary education with good grades, particularly in biology, chemistry, and mathematics.

 • Nursing School: You must enrol in a recognised nursing school.
 The nursing program in Germany typically lasts three years and combines theoretical classroom instruction with practical training in healthcare facilities.